adityaarakal/instant-express-manager/docs/DEVELOPER_GUIDE.md

   - `generateEMITransactions`: Generates transactions for active EMIs
   - `generateRecurringTransactions`: Generates transactions for active recurring templates

+### Month Selection Behavior

+The application prioritizes **latest and current months** across all monthly views:

+- **Dashboard**: Always defaults to current month for monthly metrics
+- **Planner**: Defaults to current month (or latest available month if current has no data)
+- **Month Selectors**: All month dropdowns show months sorted in descending order (latest first)
+- **Copy Month Dialog**: Defaults to current/latest month as target
+- **Month Comparison Dialog**: Defaults to current/latest month for comparison

+This ensures users always see the most recent and relevant data by default, while still allowing them to navigate to older months if needed.

+#### `getAvailableMonths` (in `src/utils/aggregation.ts`)
+- Returns months sorted in **descending order** (latest first) to prioritize current/recent months
+- Used throughout the app to ensure month lists show newest months at the top

 ### Utilities

 - `src/utils/accountBalanceUpdates.ts`: Automatic account balance updates